Hazelfire/thesis/index.md

 Therefore, Coq and Isabelle again contain formalizations for basic computer science, however HOL Light could be improved in its support

-## Poor abstraction mechanisms
+## Repetitive Trivial Interactions

-In Focus Groups, KeY was mentioned to have bad abstraction mechanisms, often forcing the user to work at low levels of abstraction [@beckert_usability_2015].
+In Focus Groups, KeY was mentioned to require that the user to do many trivial interactions.

+Because KeY is a Direct Manipulation Prover, proving propositions manually requires pointing and clicking at the parts of the proof that you want to edit.
+Other provers on the other hand, have a textual interface for proving theorems, and therefore allow for finer detailed interactions with the prover.

+The classic way of preventing trivial interactions is to improve the level of abstraction that the user works on.
+In this case, there are very little ways to improve the abstraction level that KeY works on.
+The main hope is that KeY can solve the goal automatically, or with the help of strategy macros.
+So this issue still exists.

+Improving this would be difficult without turning KeY into a textual prover.

+[@beckert_usability_2015].

 It's claimed that KeY often requires tedious interaction with low level logic formulas. interacting